s9e/TextFormatter/docs/Limits.md

 	<dt>regexpLimit</dt>
 	<dd><i>(default: 10000)</i></dd>
 	<dd>Works at the plugin level, e.g. <code>$configurator->Emoticons->regexpLimit = 100;</code></dd>
 	<dd>Most plugins (BBCodes, Emoticons, etc...) use a regexp to identify the parts of the text they apply to.
-This setting limits the number of matches to process, with the supernumary matches being ignored.
-In addition, if the related setting "regexpLimitAction" is set to "abort", as in <code>$configurator->Emoticons->regexpLimitAction = 'abort';</code> then an exception will be thrown if the limit is exceeded.</dd>
+This setting limits the number of matches to process, with the supernumary matches being ignored.</dd>

 	<dt>tagLimit</dt>
 	<dd><i>(default: 1000)</i></dd>